yaseenmustapha/Weather-JavaFX/README.md

 # Weather-JavaFX
-Simple weather application using JavaFX in conjunction with Dark Sky and GMaps APIs.
+Simple weather application using JavaFX in conjunction with Dark Sky and Google Maps APIs.

 Personal project for CPSC 210 at UBC.